nickwaelkens/ee2-bootstrap/README.md

 ExpressionEngine Bootstrap
 ==============

 Bootstrap your EE environment anywhere you want.
-Can be useful when you need to run a cronjob or - like me - need to combine both ZendFramework and ExrpessionEngine in one project.
+Can be useful when you need to run a cronjob or - like me - need to combine both ZendFramework and ExpressionEngine in one project.

 **Also includes a handy EE template parser.**